josean-dev/sveltekit-blog/src/posts/tmux-setup.md

 summary: "Follow along my youtube video with this blog post to get up and running with Tmux quickly and use it alongside Neovim for an awesome software development workflow."
 ---

+You can find my current tmux config and the rest of my dotfiles here: [dotfiles](https://github.com/josean-dev/dev-environment-files)

 ## Install TMUX with Homebrew

 ```bash